GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 - $O: cal(S) times cal(A) -> Pi (Omega)$ is the _observability function_ which maps all state-action pairs to a probability distribution over the observation space $Omega$.
   $O(s', a, o)$ denotes the probability of making observation $o$ given that the agent took action $a$ and landed in state $s'$.
 This definition along with its notations have been borrowed from Kaelbling et al. @kaelbling_planning_1998.
+Leslie Kaelbling has conducted groundbreaking work related to the comprehension and use of #acr("POMDP"), in particular in robotics.

 *State and action spaces.*
 We chose a spatially discrete setting for modeling the environment.